cerndb/hadoop-xrootd/README.md

 NOTES:

-Since hadoop-xrootd-connector relies on NAR packaging (`.so` dependency for C++ `xrootd-client`), currently it requires to build connector with correct platform `linux` and `gcc` version to avoid  error below:
+Since hadoop-xrootd-connector relies on `.so` dependency for C++ `xrootd-client`, currently it requires to build connector with correct platform `linux` and `gcc` version to avoid error below:

 ```
 java: symbol lookup error: /tmp/libhadoop-xrootd-1.0.0-SNAPSHOT9131106165051975528.so: undefined symbol: _ZN5XrdCl3URLC1ERKSs